 But even if none of that mattered, it’s hard to resist temptation when you’re young, attractive, lonely, lovelorn, forlorn … and your husband is generally off sowin’ his wild “corn”/oats.
 And what’s worse, when he is home, sex is only for having children:

-[Grandpa Believed and held to the Mormon fundamentalist doctrine that once the wife was pregnant (and also while she was nursing) he was to leave her alone and have no sex with her!]
+[Grandpa believed and held to “The Law of Chastity,” the Mormon fundamentalist doctrine that proclaimed, among other things, that sex was only for procreation.
+And once the wife was pregnant (and also while she was nursing) he was to leave her alone and have no more sex with her!]

 But note the oxymoron: Aunt Onie’s husband could have a plural wife, but God forbid Aunt Onie had a plural husband — though if anyone ever needed a plural husband, it was she!

 Aunt Onie finally solved her love-n-loneliness dilemmas by leaving Grandfather Dayer and polygamy altogether.
 She simply went to visit her family of origin in Hurricane, Utah, settled near them — and never returned.